dwclark/advent-of-code-2024/README.md

 ## Overview

+To run the AOC code you need to have a version of groovy installed.
+The code was run against 4.x groovy, but likely 3.x will also work.

+To run day for day XX, execute `groovy dayXX.groovy`.

+To run all scripts, execute `groovy Aoc.groovy`.

 ## [Day 21](day21.groovy) Objects and State, Then Some Math and "Science"

 I think today is a good example of how discovery and insight are achieved in software.